Kangji/Kangji.github.io/_pages/about.md

 ## Skills and Techniques

-* Basic Coding Skills (C, Python, JAVA, etc.)
+* Knowledge of Programming Languages (C, Python, JAVA, etc.)
 * Knowledge of Algorithm (related to PS)
-* Knowledge of Data Processing Systems (Apache Beam, Spark, Nemo, Streaming Processing)
+* Knowledge of Data Processing Systems
-* Knowledge of Operating Systems
+* Knowledge of Operating Systems (Linux Kernel)
-* Knowledge of OOP (JAVA & Python) / FP
+* Knowledge of OOP / FP / TDD / Refactoring